study-pm/devops/src/docker_dockerfile/02/README.md

 - [Troubleshooting / Utils / Trivia](#troubleshooting--utils--trivia)
   - [`permission denied` error](#permission-denied-error)
   - [`failed to read dockerfile` error](#failed-to-read-dockerfile-error)

+## Overview
+`COPY` and `ADD` are both Dockerfile instructions that serve similar purposes.
+They let you copy files from a specific location into a Docker image.

+`COPY` takes in a src and destination.
+It only lets you copy in a local file or directory from your host (the machine building the Docker image) into the Docker image itself.

+`ADD` lets you do that too, but it also supports 2 other sources.
+First, you can use a URL instead of a local file / directory.
+Secondly, you can extract a tar file from the source directly into the destination.

 ## Assignment
 - Create an image with `ADD` instruction